Pizzicati cookies or Italian pinch cookies are delicate and crumbly cookies filled with jam - perfect for breakfast or tea time!

 - Jam: you can use your favorite jam!
 I use my homemade apricot jam, but cherry jam, peach jam and strawberry jam all work well.

-This is a quick overview of how to make Italian pinch cookies with step-step pictures.
+This is a quick overview of how to make Italian pinch cookies with step-by-step pictures.

 For the full recipe, scroll down to the easy-to-print recipe card.

-Place the dough on a lightly floured surface and roll until the dough is approx. ⅛" thick.
-With a metal serving ring, cookie cutter or cup, cut circles about 2.5-inch/6cm in diameter.
+STEP 3.
+Place the dough on a lightly floured surface and roll it thinly.
+Cut circles about 2.5 inch/6cm in diameter.

 Once cooled completely, sprinkle them with powdered sugar and serve.